CivicActions/agile-california/documentation/usds-checklist.md

 #### answers to key questions

-1. Proably about 70% on the back end, 60% on the front end.
+1. Perhaps 40%.
 2. A very very minor fix can be coded, built, tested, and deployed in 10 minutes (3 minutes to test and 7 minutes for build and deployment time.)
 Coding time is often longer, of course.
 3. Our total process from conception to deployment can take as little as 3 hours.
 Once fully coded, the build time is the same as for bugs.
-4. The build/test process runs on every push - it ran 421 times during the course of this project.
-We also performed a complete deploy about 5 times a day during heavy development, although some days were slower.
+4. The build/test process runs on every push.
+We probably made 3 code pushes each day.
-5. PHPUnit test are the basis of the automated tests.
-We are using Jenkins as our central tool, which uses docker, docker-compose, and docker-machine to manage the containers.
+5. We are using Jenkins as our central tool, which uses docker, docker-compose, and docker-machine to manage the containers.
 6. We are using Jenkins as our central tool, which uses docker, docker-compose, and docker-machine to manage the containers, as well as report and chart test results.
-7. We target medical professionals, so there may be as many as 2 million total uses (for doctors and their staff).
-There use is not likely to be bursty, but will follow working hours as a pattern.
-Since we do not require session management for this application, it is more reasonable to talk about requests per second than number of concurrent users.
-Ideally we can imagine 10 uses per day, or 20 million uses in a 12 hour period, or 1.7 million per hour, or 472 per second.
+7. We think there are as many as 50,000 foster kids in California.
+This would be a relatively modest user base.
 8. We haven't tested this.
-9. We gracefully tolerate certain failures of the OpenFDA API, although we do not inform the user as well as we should in these cases.
+9. We haven't tested this.
-10. If we ever reached high volume, we might have to start caching queries to the OpenFDA API itself.
+10. We suspect in this limited use that immediate scaling will not be required.

 <a name="Play11"></a>
 ## Play 11